 There is no right of appeal against the Appeal Panel’s decision.
 If you feel the appeals procedure has not been carried out properly then you can contact the Clerk to the Appeal Panel for information on how you can complain about this.

-The appeals timetable sets out key dates of the appeals process.
+The appeals timetable sets out key dates and timescales of the appeals process.

 |Parents informed of appeal date by letter||At least 10 school days before appeal hearing|